-Food at Sheraton Grand Pune is, like I mentioned before, the best part.
+The food at Sheraton Grand Pune is, like I mentioned before, the best part.
 Out of all the different cuisine restaurants here, we frequented Feast the most, mainly because of the wide variety and delicious food, but also because the staff (chefs included) is prompt and very friendly.
 I always say that people are the best part of any travel experience, and Feast is yet another example of the friendly staff who possess the skills to convert even the most difficult customer into a patron.
-We tried all restaurants at the hotel, and each offered a different yet wholesome experience.
+We tried all the restaurants at the hotel, and each offered a different yet wholesome experience.

 Like I mentioned, this is the best according to me.
-Especially loved their Sunday Brunch!
+I especially loved their Sunday Brunch!
 The buffet will spoil you for choices, there is Chinese, continental, Italian and of course, Indian.
 For drinks, do try their Watermelon Mojito.
 The live counter is a blessing for all foodies in Pune, and for those who can’t do without desserts, look no further than Feast at the Sheraton Grand Pune.
-The desert counter has – at any given day – no less than 25 items including sinful baked goods and rich Indian sweets.
+The dessert counter has – at any given day – no less than 25 items including sinful baked goods and rich Indian sweets.
 Must try is their signature Paan ice-cream.

 This is the signature Italian restaurant at Sheraton Grand Pune.
 Under the skillful (and passionate, if that’s even a type of guidance.
 It should be!) guidance of Chef Roberto who hails from Milan, the restaurant excels at authentic Italian food that is packed with flavor.
-We tried the PolloAlla Genovese, which is chicken stripes served on a bed of fresh and expertly seasoned salad, topped with fiery basil pesto sauce, apricot and caramelized walnut.
+We tried the PolloAlla Genovese, which is chicken strips served on a bed of fresh and expertly seasoned salad, topped with fiery basil pesto sauce, apricot and caramelized walnut.
 Delicious!
 Do try the Tiramisu as well, you’ll love it.

-The legacy of the Qureshi family – the clan that invented the famous Dal Bukhara (Remember Bukhara the restaurant at ITC Maurya?) and Dal Chingari – can be relished at this roof top Indian cuisine restaurant.
+The legacy of the Qureshi family – the clan that invented the famous Dal Bukhara (Remember Bukhara the restaurant at ITC Maurya?) and Dal Chingari – can be relished at this rooftop Indian cuisine restaurant.
 Tables are set by the glimmering pool, and fairy lights sit proudly around various fixtures and trees, and Chingari serves delectable tikkas, kebabs and Dal Chingari to the guests.
 Apart from Dal Chingari, you cannot miss trying their kulfi and the versatile and unanimously loved kebab platter.

 I did not try the Spa myself, but visited the spa section on the ninth floor twice because – tempting, ha!
-Shine Spa at the Sheraton Grand Pune is well maintained and it’s understated yet elegant décor is cosy and inviting.
+Shine Spa at the Sheraton Grand Pune is well maintained and it’s understated yet elegant décor is cozy and inviting.
 There are 4 massage therapy rooms and one couples’ massage room.
 The treatments offered are holistic and varied, including the popular Thai massage and Deep tissue massage as well as the Bamboo Massage, Lava Shell Massage, Potli Massage and more.
 Steam rooms looked appealing, and I am definitely going to try them out on my next visit.

 Service & Staff

-Service and Staff at the Sheraton Grand Pune is certainly very professional.
+Service and Staff at the Sheraton Grand Pune are certainly very professional.
 But they are not mechanical, which is something I like.
 The staff is friendly, right from the chefs to the restaurant managers.
 They indulge in conversations, offer suggestions according to your requirements and also take special requests.
-The housekeeping, as I’ve already mentioned, was efficient and worked like a secret society – I never saw them but the room was always tidied up and stocked!
+The housekeeping, as I’ve already mentioned, was efficient and worked as a secret society – I never saw them but the room was always tidied up and stocked!

-- There is a beauty salon at the basement of Sheraton Grand Pune, which is like a blessing to women like me who might need a quick eyebrow magic during trips (because I invariably forget going to a saloon before starting, bah).
+- There is a beauty salon at the basement of Sheraton Grand Pune, which is like a blessing to women like me who might need quick eyebrow magic during trips (because I invariably forget going to a saloon before starting, bah).

-- Dal Chingari at Chingari, the restaurant is a must have.
+- Dal Chingari at Chingari, the restaurant is a must-have.

 What I did not like:

 The only thing that bothered me was that the otherwise stunning and clean swimming pool seemed to be a hot spot for pigeons and the water had feathers and droppings in it at times.
 The staff cleaned it religiously, though, so maybe it was a timing issue.
 When it comes to luxury, a lot of things can go wrong – starting from the customer’s expectation (and there’s no cure for that!).
 But I did not encounter any such thing here; it was a comfortable stay at a hotel that values quality and service.
-What more can a traveller ask for?
+What more can a traveler ask for?